-Despite the difficult context, we remain and can continue our partner cooperation.
-Solidarity, including through partner support from USOS, is paramount in this grim period more than ever.
+Despite the difficult context, we continue and can continue our partner cooperation.
+Solidarity, also through partner support from USOS is more than ever of utmost importance in this grim period.

-Our education cooperation with Nitlapan-UCA (through an expanded Latin American Task Force) took important new steps within the newly approved VLIR ICP Connect programme (coordinated by a network of partners including IOB, Nitlapan-UCA, Universidad Andina Simon Bolivar in Ecuador and Pontificia Universidad Javeriana in Colombia).
-A continuation of the previous 'Going Global' programme, but with important new links with partners in Colombia and Ecuador, this programme offers new ways of international cooperation and solidarity between organisations in Latin America.
-Through the digital channel, lecturers from the Central American Task Force (including Fernanda Soto, Selmira Flores and Jennifer Casolo) again provided several guest lectures in IOB's masters.
-Two Nitlapan staff moved to Belgium in 2022: Milagros Romero to complete her PhD and Pierre Merlet working as a postdoctoral researcher.
-At the same time, the digital research course "Emancipatory Horizons: Theories and Research Methods for Rethinking 'Development'" was co-organised by Nitlapan-UCA and IOB.
-12 young researchers and development professionals participated and eight of them were able to complete the full course.
+Our education cooperation with Nitlapan-UCA (through an expanded Latin American Task Force) took important new steps within the newly-approved VLIR ICP Connect program (coordinated by a network of partners including IOB, Nitlapan-UCA, Universidad Andina Simon Bolivar in Ecuador, and Pontificia Universidad Javeriana in Colombia).
+This program is a continuation of the previous 'Going Global' program, but with important new links with partners in Colombia and Ecuador, offering new ways of international collaboration and solidarity between organizations in Latin America.
+Via the digital channel, lecturers from the Central American Task Force (Fernanda Soto, Selmira Flores, Jennifer Casolo, among others) once again provided several guest lectures in the masters at IOB.
+Two Nitlapan staff members have moved to Belgium in 2022: Milagros Romero to finish her PhD and Pierre Merlet who has been contracted as a Postdoctoral researcher.
+At the same time, the digital research course "Emancipatory Horizons: Theories and Research Methods for Rethinking 'Development'" was co-organized by Nitlapan-UCA and IOB.
+12 young researchers and development professionals participated and 8 of them were able to complete the full course.

-In the new VLIR ICP programme, and with the institutional support of the IOB, the promising pilot experiences in Central America have now inspired a new initiative to design and test a digitally blended 'master in globalisation'.
-The digital version would build on an earlier idea of a joint IOB-UCA master's programme.
-However, the scope was expanded by involving several other partners in Latin America (Colombia, Ecuador), and by establishing several "Communities of Practice" (COP) (combining research, teaching and actions for social engagement) focusing on "Participatory Action Research" and "Political Ecology" as two central themes/approaches to be integrated into the design of the master's programme.
-Again, the intention is to embed the joint digital programme in a number of local hubs with IOB partners where the digital lessons can be combined with live classes, workshops, fieldwork, etc. The support of additional partners in Latin America makes this initiative more robust, as it creates new networks of solidarity and exchange, not limited to education initiatives alone.
-In this way, collaborative experiences with Nicaragua (and beyond) also play a further role in renewing education at IOB, and in expanding research and civic engagement in new directions.
-A first meeting with the renewed task force was organised in Antwerp (September 2022), followed by the first COP activity visit to Ecuador and Colombia in October 2022.
-Nicaraguan members of the Latin American task force also continued to participate in several cross-cutting partner consultations organised by IOB and USOS, as well as in a number of internal discussions, notably on North-South partnerships and decolonisation.
+In the new VLIR ICP program, and with the institutional support of the IOB, the promising pilot experiences in Central America have now kick-started a new initiative to design and pilot a digitalblended 'master in globalization'.
+The digital version would build further on an earlier idea of a joint IOB-UCA Master program.
+However, the scope has been extended by involving several other partners in Latin America (Colombia, Ecuador), and through the creation of several "Communities of Practice" (COP) (combining research, education, and social engagement actions) that focus on "Participatory Action Research" and "Political Ecology" as two central themes/approaches that feed in to the design of the Master program.
+Again, the intention is to embed the joint digital program in a number of local hubs with IOB partners where the digital lessons can be combined with live classes, workshops, fieldwork, etc. The support of additional partners in Latin America make this initiative more solid, as it creates new networks of solidarity and exchange, not limited to education initiatives only.
+In this way, the experiences in cooperation with Nicaragua (and beyond) also play a further role in the renewal of education at IOB, and in expanding research and social engagement in new directions.
+A first meeting with the renewed task force was organized in Antwerp (September 2022), followed up by the first COP activities visit in Ecuador and Colombia in October 2022.
+The Nicaraguan members of the Latin American task force have also continued to participate in several of the IOB and USOS transversal partner consultations, and in a number of internal discussions, particularly on North-South partnerships and decolonization.

-Research cooperation also continued.
-The Belmont project was completed in 2022, and members of Nitlapan and IOB participated in the final meeting of the Transformation to Sustainability Programme in Paris in November (https://t2sresearch.org/meeting2022/).
-A final collective publication is pending for a special issue in the journal Global Environmental Change; Nitlapan and IOB are working together to maintain support for the network of citizen science weather stations developed in the project.
+Research cooperation was also continued.
+In 2022 the Belmont project finished with members of Nitlapan and IOB participating in the final Transformation to Sustainability Program meeting in Paris in November (https://t2sresearch.org/meeting2022/).
+A final collective publication is still in the pipeline for a special issue in the journal Global Environmental Change; Nitlapan and IOB are working together in order to maintain the support for the network of citizen science weather stations developed in the project.